 Take a scroll on her Instagram and you’ll see that Dr. Gohara doesn’t skimp out on the good stuff (her belt collection alone totals more than the pennies in my savings account).
 So, knowing her good taste and knowledge of all-things-skin-care, it made me wonder what beauty products she buys and uses on herself.

-I put Dr. Gohara on a spending spree to see what skin-loving items she would purchase on a $100 budget (to be fair: the total actually rang up to $102, but I found a $2 off coupon on Walgreen’s website that’s good for the month of December, so really it all evens out in the end).
+I put Dr. Gohara on a spending spree to see what skin-loving items she would purchase on a $100 budget (to be fair: the total actually rang up to $102, but I’ll take it).
 Because when it comes to skin care, my motto is: Do as derms do.

-Keep scrolling to find out what you should ask for this holiday season.
+Keep scrolling to find out what you should stock up on.

 “I like to mask in the morning, so I’ll brush my teeth and dry my hair while it’s on to save time,” she explains.
 “I’m excited about this one because I haven’t seen many vitamin C masks out there, and I’m a huge fan of the antioxidant.
 When it’s infused into the skin, it wards off signs of ultraviolet light, making your complexion glowy, even-toned and radiant.”